RafiB/calculators/README.md

 * Create some unit tests
 * Make the form pretty
 * Add an API endpoint to export all calculator names
-* Add an API endpoint to return the variables required for a formula, given a calculator name
 * Find a good way to do UX.
 I'm imagining dynamic form-loading, for one.
 * Add a backend for formula maintenance.
 I'm imagining a code editor, easily adding and removing tags, etc.